 Best Phones for PUBG Mobile Android Central 2020

 PUBG Mobile is a graphics-intensive game that demands a powerful phone.
-If you want the best results and get more Chicken Dinners, you're going to need a phone for gamers that truly stands out from the pack, and in 2019 that's the ASUS ROG Phone 2.
-Not only is it a great phone that was specifically designed with gaming in mind, but it also includes some of the most advanced smartphone features for those who love to live on the bleeding edge.
+If you want the best results and get more Chicken Dinners, you're going to need a phone for that truly stands out from the pack, and in 2020 that's the OnePlus 8 Pro.
+Not only is it a great phone packed with the latest internals and a 120Hz AMOLED display, but you also get the best software on Android right now.

 - Best for International Gamers: Huawei P30 Pro

 - Best for iOS: iPhone 11 Max Pro

 Best Overall: OnePlus 8 Pro